mvysny/mvysny.github.io/_posts/2021-4-16-vaadin-error-handling.md

 title: Vaadin 14+ Error Handling
 ---

-There are two points of error handling in Vaadin:
+There are two main entrypoints of error handling in Vaadin:

 * The router exception handling, triggered during the navigation phase when the view is constructed, and
 * Session's ErrorHandler, triggered after the view has been rendered.